Treefire33/treefire33.github.io/README.md

 # <a href="https://firetreegames.net">firetreegames.net</a>

-The main website for FireTree Games.
+FireTree Games is just a studio name for a single guy, that's all.\
-I know it looks bad.
+I make games and cool web stuff and publish it here under FireTree Games.